oar-team/oar/Docs/html/OAR-DOCUMENTATION.rst

 :Index fields: window_start, window_stop, accounting_user, queue_name,
                consumption_type

-This table is a summary of the comsumption for each user on each queue.
+This table is a summary of the consumption for each user on each queue.
 This increases the speed of queries about user consumptions and statistic generation.